stac-extensions/grid/README.md

 - *Format String*: DOQ-{quadrangle}
 - *Example*: DOQ-3510836
 - *Components*:
-  - quadrangle:
+  - quadrangle: code for the 7.5-minute quad
 - *Products*: early USGS digital aerial photographs and satellite images
 - *Reference*: <https://en.wikipedia.org/wiki/Digital_orthophoto_quadrangle>
 - *Related Extensions*: none

-It represents one U.S. Geological Survey (USGS) 7.5-minute quadrangle.
-The Digital Orthophoto Quarter Quadrangle, (DOQQ) represents one quarter of the quadrangle.
-The names are based on that of the 7.5-minute quad
+Represents one U.S. Geological Survey (USGS) 7.5-minute quadrangle.
+The Digital Orthophoto Quarter Quadrangle (DOQQ) represents one quarter of the quadrangle.
+The names are based on that of the 7.5-minute quad.

 ##### Digital Orthophoto Quarter Quadrangle

 - *Format String*: DOQ-{quadrangle}{quarter}
 - *Example*: DOQ-3510836SE
 - *Components*:
-  - quadrangle:
+  - quadrangle: code for the 7.5-minute quad
   - quarter: NW, NE, SE, SW
 - *Products*: NAIP
 - *Reference*: <https://en.wikipedia.org/wiki/Digital_orthophoto_quadrangle>
 - *Related Extensions*: none

-It represents one U.S. Geological Survey (USGS) 7.5-minute quadrangle.
-The Digital Orthophoto Quarter Quadrangle, (DOQQ) represents one quarter of the quadrangle.
+Represents one U.S. Geological Survey (USGS) 7.5-minute quadrangle.
+The Digital Orthophoto Quarter Quadrangle (DOQQ) represents one quarter of the quadrangle.
 The names are based on that of the 7.5-minute quad, followed by NE, NW, SW, or SE for the DOQQ.
-The DOQQ’s scale is 1:12,000 scale or 1"=1,000', with 1-meter pixel resolution, and accuracy of +/ 33 feet.
-Individual states may have DOQ's that have higher accuracy standards depending on additional post-processing.

 ## Contributing